Independent guides for the modern tourist

 The church of Saint James

 Silbury Hill is the largest Neolithic mound in Europe, standing at 40m high with a diameter of 167m, but the reason for its construction is a mystery.
 Excavations and ground studies have confirmed it was not a burial site.
-The mound sits in a slight valley so it was not constructed as an icon, or grand symbol to impressive Neolithic travellers to Avebury – also it can not be seen from the rings of Avebury.
+The mound sits in a slight valley so it was not constructed as an icon, or grand symbol to impress Neolithic travellers to Avebury – also it can not be seen from the rings of Avebury.

 For some reason the equivalent of 500 men working for 15 years, toiled to construct Silbury Hill...